Sidhant-Roymoulik/Lux/ReadMe.md

 ## Resources

-[Chessprogramming wiki](https://www.chessprogramming.org/Main_Page) is the chess engine dev's Library of Alexandria.
-Definitely go check it out.
+[Chessprogramming wiki](https://www.chessprogramming.org/Main_Page) has a lot of information but can be outdated and can lack pseudocode.

 ### Libraries